hiiamrohit/php_ajax_country_state_city_dropdown/README.md

 #php and ajax based dropdown list of country, state and city
-A simple opps based php and ajax country state city dropdown list
+A simple oops based php and ajax country state city dropdown list

 Technology Used: PHP, Mysql, Jquery